enze-chen/enze-chen.github.io/resources.markdown

 _Please be conservative_, e.g., use "comput" to cover different suffixes.

 - I try to indicate a few personal recs for students 🤓 and instructors 🎓.
+Filter by this column for a condensed list.

 <br>